For Authors|For Editors|For Reviewers

 • Reject

-If the Editor decides to “Reject,” the authors are sent any review reports that have been received and are notified that their manuscript will no longer be considered for publication in the journal by journal’s editorial office.
+If the Editor decides to “Reject”, the authors are sent any review reports that have been received and are notified that their manuscript will no longer be considered for publication in the journal by the Editorial Office.

-If the Editor decides to “Accept with major revisions,” the authors are notified to prepare and submit an updated version of their manuscript with the necessary changes suggested by the reviewers by journal’s editorial office.
-This might require new data to be collected or substantial revision of the text.
+If the Editor decides to “Review after revision”, the authors are notified to prepare and submit an updated version of their manuscript with the necessary changes suggested by the reviewers by the Editorial Office.
+This might require new data to be collected or a substantial revision of the text.
 The manuscript is then reassessed by one or more of the original reviewers before the Editor makes a new recommendation.

-If the Editor decides to “Accept in current form,” the manuscript will undergo a final check by the journal’s editorial office in order to ensure that the manuscript and its review process adhere to the journal’s guidelines and policies.
+If the Editor decides to “Accept”, the manuscript will undergo a final check by the Editorial Office to ensure that the manuscript and its review process adhere to the journal’s guidelines and policies.
 Once done, the authors will be notified of the manuscript’s acceptance.

 6. Appeals and Complaints

 Discovery Medicine adheres to COPE guidelines regarding appeals to editorial decisions and complaints.
-Where an author believes that an editor has made an error in declining a paper, they may submit an appeal.
+Where an author believes that an Editor has made an error in declining a paper, they may submit an appeal.
 The appeal letter should clearly state the reasons why the author considers the decision to be incorrect and provide detailed, specific responses to any comments relating to the rejection of the review.
-Further advice from members of the journal’s Editorial Advisory Panel and external experts will be sought regarding eligibility for re-review.
+Further advice from members of the journal’s Editorial Board members and reviewers will be sought regarding eligibility for re-review.

 Updated on 10 January 2023